-- The entity is a post-employment benefit plan for the benefit of employees of either the Association or an entity related to the Association.
-If the Association is itself such a plan, the sponsoring employers are also related to the Association. - The entity is controlled or jointly controlled by a person identified above. - A person identified above has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity). - Management entity providing key management personnel services to a reporting entity.
+- The entity is controlled or jointly controlled by a person identified above. - A person identified above has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity). - Management entity providing key management personnel services to a reporting entity.